tamnd/voicewiki/README.md

 ### What includes in the source code?

-* A index/search engine (scripts/index.go, model/article/search.go)
+* A index/search engine write from scratch (scripts/index.go, model/article/search.go)
 * A light HTTP middleware (middleware)
+* A gesture engine (/public/public/js/gesture.js, /public/public/js/pad.js)

+And much more...

 ### License
 Under BSD license.